 The first commercial version of Curious Expedition was released at the end of 2014.
 In this blog post I will give you the complete overview of all the sales numbers of these first six years.
-How many units we sold, when we sold them, in which territories, on which platforms.
+This is our complete indie game case study: How many units we sold, when we sold them, in which territories, on which platforms.
 I will also tell how it felt to tank with our game and how we were able to eventually turn it into a bigger success than we ever imagined.

 In case you never heard about it: Curious Expedition is a roguelike expedition game in which you explore uncharted lands, fight dangerous beasts and encounter unknown tribes, all while trying to not go insane or getting forsaken by your own trek members.
-It is the first game by Maschinen-Mensch.
+It’s the first game by our Berlin game studio Maschinen-Mensch.

 Over time, it was released on all major store fronts: Steam, GOG, HumbleStore and itch.io.
 We recently released console versions for Xbox, PS and Nintendo Switch, but that happened after the initial five years and will not be covered here.